ValentinBELYN/icmplib/README.md

     # You can modify it using the payload_size parameter
     print(f'PING {address}: 56 data bytes')

-    # Automatic detection of the socket to use
+    # Detection of the socket to use
     if is_ipv6_address(address):
         socket = ICMPv6Socket()